MaxxCoderZ/Bot-status/README.md

 ▪ For demo you can check Below image ; Taken image after direct deploying to heroku ;  The status will be updated in every 1 hour in your channel

+If u found any bugs after deployment you can contact [Maxx](https://telegram.dog/Maxxcoderz) in telegram or Report issue in [Coderz Support](https://telegram.dog/CoderzSupport).

 # About Bot

 This is a Bot status bot which shows you the status of all your bot (s) and it is updated in every 1 hour